sticken88/music-player/README.md

 - Playing music
 - creating, modifying and reproducing playlists

-## TODO
+### TODO
+- Integrate LibraryManager into the player
+- Intregrate PlaylistManager into the player
+- Improve the layout

+### DONE
-- ASAP: replace kivy SoundLoader class with pure GStreamer in order to have a player indipendent from the GUI used.
+- Replaced kivy SoundLoader class with pure GStreamer in order to have a player indipendent from the GUI used.

 ## Dependencies
 - GStreamer v0.1